dimadolgov/Kubernetes-ArgoCD-Terraform/README.md

-# Kubernetes ArgoCD Terraform Deployment
+# Kubernetes ArgoCD Terraform Deployment (In Progress)

 This repository contains Terraform configurations and Kubernetes manifests for deploying infrastructure and ArgoCD on AWS using Terraform and Kubernetes EKS.